rpm4real/rpm4real.github.io/_thoughts/agg-rename.md

 ## Higher-order Renaming Function

-We a higher-order function which returns a function with the name attribute changed.
+To solve this problem, we can define a higher-order function which returns a copy of our original function, but with the name attribute changed.
 It looks like this:

 ```python
 def renamer(agg_func,desired_name):